chrisoldnall/MR_Preparation/README.md

 - 6 - ChromMerger.sh

 - 7 - Genotype.sh
-- 8a - IVWriter.py
+- 8 - IVWriter.py

-- 8b - OutcomeFilter.py
-- 8c - ExposureFilter.py
+- Interlude (ii)

+  Here I provide some notes about the preparation of exposure and outcomes files.

 - 9 - FinalDFCreator.py

 As there is a fair few intracacies to these scripts, this user guide has been created.
 It is the intention that this will become a fully shelled pipeline soon.
+Before commencing, the user should manually look to create the following:

+- a parent folder (eg. MRDataFramework)
+- within the parent folder: 'causalFramework', 'SNPListByValid', 'iv_files'

+There are some other folders that will be required, however they will be user specified in the scripts below.

 ## 1. SNP_Exposure_Lists.py [Run using Python]
 Firstly run this script.
 It utilises whichever GWAS file you have to extract the exposures and SNPs in the system.
 This will create, within the same folder, a list of all of the SNPs which are relevant to the system into a file 'AllSigSNPList_PreClumping.txt' as well as a list of all the exposures in 'ExposureIDList.txt'.
 After these two files it will then create per exposure a list of the SNPs which are associated with it by the GWAS file in the folder in the format 'exposure1.tsv.'